Stuttering in Toddlers - How Parents Can Help

 And when I say environment it's not like some exercise you're doing with your kid.
 It's the way you want to speak now.
 Of course, you don't have to speak this way at work, but to set a speaking pattern you need to be real with your kid.

 It's not monotonous or robotic speaking, don't be afraid of that speech, you can still give all the intonations, shades, and colors that you want to give to your speech.
-The more real you are with this speaking, the more you use it, the better chances your kid will be fine.
+The more real you are with this speaking, the more you use it, the better the chances that your child will not develop stuttering.